Updated 21st July 2018

 Serious riders will carb load – this is the process of maximising your glycogen stores in preparation for a long endurance event, and may improve your endurance by up to 2 – 3%.

-Taper your training during pre-race week (you should be resting for the final 1 -2 days) and increase your carb intake for the final 2 days to 7 – 10g/ kg bodyweight.
+It’s achieved by tapering (reducing) your training during the pre-ride week (do no more than an hour of exercise a day the final 3 days) and increasing your carb intake for the final 2 days to 7 – 10g/ kg bodyweight.
 That’s 490 – 700g/ day for a 70kg cyclist.

 The day before

 Fuel up with carbs today.
 Stick to the foods you normally eat and don’t experiment with anything new.
 Eat several small high-carb meals to maximise glycogen storage.
 If travelling, pack suitable food e.g. sandwiches, salads, fruit, nuts, dried fruit and bars.
 Drink plenty – that way you’ll start the ride well hydrated rather having to play catch up in the morning.
 Your urine should be pale straw coloured.

 It’s best to steer clear of lots of high fibre, gas forming foods, such as beans, lentils, cauliflower, sprouts and spicy foods or anything that may upset your stomach and jeopardise your performance.
 On the other hand, if you’re fine with these foods, then there’s no need to avoid completely.
 Avoid eating too late in the evening and don’t over-eat (no need for huge bowls of pasta!).
 Suitable evening meals include